Chief Executive Officer & Founder

 Prior to joining Lively Minds in 2014, James worked for 12 years as a teacher in Ghana’s primary and secondary schools.
 He also worked with GrassRootsAfrica as a Capacity Building Officer, providing training and creating platforms for communities to engage with their local governments.

-At Lively Minds, James manages the team and programme activities in the Upper East Region.
 He has been instrumental in our growth in the region, working with the education service to expand the programme from 7 communities in 2 districts to 114 communities in 3 districts.

 James manages multi-sector stakeholder relations, whilst mentoring his team and education officials to grow and meet their targets.
 He brings his analytical skills to the organisation to ensure that programme data is used to identify, celebrate or solve challenges and successes.